juneou/juneou.github.io/_pages/about.md

 I am currently a fifth-year PhD student in computer science at SJTU, advised by Prof. [Xinbing Wang](https://www.cs.sjtu.edu.cn/~wang-xb/) and Prof. [Haiming Jin](https://jhc.sjtu.edu.cn/~haimingjin/).
 Previously, I was an undergraduate in the Department of Electrical and Information Engineering in Beijing Jiao Tong University.

-My research centers around data mining, machine learning and their broad applications (e.g., traffic prediction, knowledge graph reasoning).
-I am also interested in the interpretability study of deep forecasting model.
+My research centers around data mining, machine learning and their broad applications (e.g., information retrieval and recommendation).
+Now I am also interested in the reasoning study of Large Language Model.

 ## Education